This makeover reveal has been on hold for about two weeks because I can’t count.

 As you can see, my photography has come quite a long way as well!

-I was running low on sheet music, so I picked up a few vintage hymnals from a vendor at Antiques at Silver Bell Farm, and used good ‘ol Mod Podge to decoupage the fronts of the drawers of the dresser.
+I was running low on sheet music, so I picked up a few vintage hymnals from a local antique shop and used good ‘ol Mod Podge to decoupage the fronts of the drawers of the dresser.
 You can read how I’ve done this in the past in this post.

 To accentuate the lyrics and music notes on the sheet music, I painted the body of the dresser in Miss Mustard Seed’s Milk Paint‘s soft black, Typewriter.